1989 Paraguayan coup d'état: Coup

 For a relatively detailed description of the events leading up to the coup and the military and other activity during the coup as well as immediately afterwards, see Antonio Luis Sapienza's book, The 1989 Coup d'Etat in Paraguay: The End of a Long Dictatorship, 1954-1989 (Helion, 2019).
 Per Sapienza: Stroessner's son, PAF Colonel Gustavo Stroessner, calls his father sometime after 5 PM on February 2 to tell his father the coup would take place that day.
 Stroessner, who is playing cards at Colonel Duarte's house, doesn't believe him.
-At 7 PM Stroessner goes to his mistres Legal's house with his escort.
+At 7 PM Stroessner goes to his mistress Legal's house with his escort.
 Stroessner accepts there is to be a coup sometime before 8:30 PM, when he leaves for his son Freddy's house, leaving half his escort at Legal's house.
 Stroessner meets at Freddy's house by 9 PM with Gustavo joining them.
 They move to the Presidential Escort Barracks.
 Then to the adjacent Armed Forces HQ complex, concrete with a helicopter pad for possible aerial departure.
 The coup plotters now move up their 3 AM start on February 3, and the orders go out, with light tanks and other forces moving out at 9:15 PM.
 After the attack commences and there is a brief negotiation between the coup plotters and HQ, eventually the Stroessners and others in the HQ (including the Minister of Defense, the Army Chief of Staff, the Military Training School commander, the Presidential Escort Regiment commander, the Chief of Military Intelligence, two other generals and five colonels) start filing out one-by-one at 12:40 AM.
 As for the casualties: